-O8 CONCLUSION
+CONCLUSION

 A new science of innovation, entrepreneurship, and competition has been emerging for some time.
-Our knowledge of venture capital, entrepreneurship, enterprise capabilities, business models, innovation, and complex systems is such that we are now able to look inside the firm and gain insight.
+Our knowledge of venture capital, entrepreneurship, enterprise capabilities, and innovation and complex systems is such that we are now able to look inside the firm and gain insight.
 It is not just about understanding platforms and network effects.
 We must also renovate the potential competition doctrine by creating frameworks that require and enable us to understand and assess organizational capabilities.
 There is now a field of organization economics, and there are also vibrant literatures on innovation and strategic management.
-The work of economic historians is also relevant,79 as is the work on complexity economics cited earlier.
-Tapping into these literatures, integrating them, operationalizing them, and focusing them on competition policy issues will at minimum give economists and lawyers a better perspective on the Facebook-Giphy transaction and other M&A activity in the tech sector.
+Tapping into these literatures, integrating them, and focusing on competition will at minimum give competition policy economists and lawyers a better perspective on the FB-Gi-phy transaction and other M&A activity in the tech sector.